 The TBTT Adjusting subfield is set to 1 while the TBTT adjustment procedure is ongoing, and is set to 0 otherwise.
 (See 13.13.4.4.3 (TBTT scanning and adjustment procedures).)

 The Mesh Power Save Level subfield is set to 1 if at least one of the peer-specific mesh power modes is deep sleep mode and set to 0 otherwise.
-The Mesh Power Save Level subfield is reserved when the Power Management field in the Frame Control Field is set to 0.
+The Mesh Power Save Level subfield is reserved when the Power Management subfield in the Frame Control field is set to 0.
 See 8.2.4.5.11 (Mesh Power Save Level subfield).

 MLME